dimitri-nicolo/calico/getting-started/cnx/create-user-login.md

        usernameClaim: email
    ```

 1. Apply the secret to your cluster with your OIDC credentials.
+By default, all scopes that are defined in the `well-known-configuration` are added by {{site.prodname}}.

    ```
    apiVersion: v1